 I’m just popping in to squeeze in a couple more Christmas recipes before the big day….I meant to post them last week, but life got a bit crazy, as it always does around this time of year!

-This Rocky Road recipe is based on a recipe from one of my favourite cookbooks, Nigella Christmas.
+This Christmas Rocky Road recipe is based on a recipe from one of my all time favourite cookbooks, Nigella Christmas.
 I now make it every single year – it’s become a tradition.

-(Ingredient amounts and detailed instructions are in the recipe card at the bottom of the post!)
+Ingredient amounts and detailed instructions are in the printable recipe card at the bottom of the post

 - Chocolate.
 I use a mixture of dark and milk chocolate – personally I find the rocky road to be a little too sweet with 100% milk chocolate, but if you’re making this for children they might love it!

-- Christmas Sprinkles or icing sugar to decorate!
+- Christmas Sprinkles of your choice or icing sugar, to decorate

-- Tip the mixture into a greased and lined 9×12 baking tin.
-I’ve also made this in a 23cm square tin – it makes very thick bars, but still works well.
+3. Tip the mixture into a greased and lined 9×12 inch baking tin.
+I’ve also made this in a 22cm square tin – it makes very thick bars, but still works well.

-- Lightly grease all around the outside of the jar with butter, then start spooning the rocky road mixture into the tin, pressing in down as you do to pack it in.
+4. Lightly grease all around the outside of the jar with butter, then start spooning the rocky road mixture into the tin.
+It’s important to press it down well to make it nice and compact.

-- Smooth the top as best as you can (but don’t worry, it a few lumps and bumps here and there are nothing to stress about) and place in the fridge while you get on with the topping.
+5. Smooth the top as best as you can (but don’t worry, a few lumps and bumps here and there are nothing to stress about, it’s rocky road after all) and place it in the fridge while you get on with the topping.

-- Melt the chocolate for the topping over a pan of simmering water and once the chocolate is smooth, pour over the top of the rocky road and decorate with Christmas sprinkles.
+6. Melt the chocolate for the topping over a pan of simmering water and once the chocolate is smooth, pour over the top of the rocky road and decorate with Christmas sprinkles, if using.

-- Place in the fridge once again for 2- 3 hours to set before removing from the tin and serving.
+7. Place the rocky road in the fridge once again for 2- 3 hours to set before removing from the tin, dusting with icing sugar and cutting in squares.

 recipe notes and commonly asked questions

-Rocky road will keep in an airtight tin for ages – up to three weeks.
+Rocky road will keep very well in an airtight tin for ages – up to two weeks or possibly longer, but it’s never lasted that long in my experience!

 why is my rocky road not setting?

 If you let the chocolate and butter become too hot while melting, it could take a long time to set.
-Try not to let the chocolate get too hot – keep the heat as low as possible.
+Try not to let the chocolate get too hot – keep the heat as low as possible and as soon as it has melted, remove the bowl from the heat.

-I find it’s best to leave it in the fridge for at least 8 hours before cutting.
+I find it’s best to leave the rocky road in the fridge for a good few hours before cutting – I often leave it overnight if time allows.

 want to see more christmas recipes?